 Faith and Finance: Answering the Call to Corporate Social Responsibility

-In this inaugural article in the new Faith and Finance Q&A series, the Pension Boards interviews the Rev. Richard Walters, Director of Corporate Social Responsibility (CSR), to explore some of the social justice issues that are being addressed through the Pension Boards’ engagement and leadership in the Interfaith Center on Corporate Responsibility (ICCR).
+The Pension Boards interviews the Rev. Richard Walters, Director of Corporate Social Responsibility (CSR), to explore some of the social justice issues that are being addressed through the Pension Boards’ engagement and leadership in the Interfaith Center on Corporate Responsibility (ICCR).

 Q. Where Did Your Passion for Corporate Social Responsibility Originate?